-The AntiTrash project developed an automatic trash and damage detection system for public transport and shared vehicles.
+The AntiTrash project is developing an automatic trash and damage detection system for public transport and shared vehicles.
 It is important to create a pleasant surrounding for collective transport journeys.
 AntiTrash has tested machine-vision based trash detection, smart materials to increase the durability of the interior, reducing cleaning and component replacement costs and nanotechnology to detect smells and particles for superior indoor air quality.
 The Aalto University led project is done in cooperation with partners from the EIT Urban Mobility.
 Contact: Professor Kari Tammi

 Digital Disruption of Industry (DDI) -project studies the impacts of digitalization to the Finnish society through the lens of the industry.
 This six year project (2015-2020) is funded by the Strategic Research Council at the Academy of Finland.
 SRC provides funding to long-term and programme-based research aimed at finding solutions to the major challenges facing Finnish society.

 Factory of the Future